A Hybrid Genetic Algorithm with Type-Aware Chromosomes for Traveling Salesman Problems with Drone: Problem Statement

-Before delving into the specifics, it would be extremely helpful to see an example of a simple network solved with TSPD and the amount of time saved over regular TSP.
+Before delving into the specifics, let us consider an illustrative example of a simple network solved using TSPD and the amount of time saved over regular TSP.
 Figure \ref{fig:TSP} depicts the optimal TSP solution for a network with one depot and five customers, whereas Figure \ref{fig:TSPD} illustrates the same network utilizing a truck and a drone in collaboration.
 Numbers on the arcs indicate traversal times for corresponding vehicles with $\alpha=2$.
 The set of deliveries made by the cooperation of two vehicles between each launch and land is named an \emph{operation} by \citet{agatz2018optimization} and \emph{sortie} by \citet{murray2015flying}.
 Each operation is defined as $\langle i,j,k \rangle$, where $i$ is the position where the drone launches, $j$ is the location where the customer is served, and $k$ is the position where the drone lands on the truck.
 In the first operation $\langle 0,1,2 \rangle$, for instance, the drone takes off from the depot, makes a delivery to the customer at node 1, and lands on the truck at node 2.
 The minimum time for each operation can be calculated as $\max\{ \tau_{i \rightarrow k}^{\tr}, \tau_{i,j}^{\dr} + \tau_{j,k}^{\dr}\}$ where $\tau_{i \rightarrow k}^{\tr}$ is truck's travel time from $i$ to $k$ traversing all the nodes in between if any, and $\tau_{i,j}^{\dr}$ is drone's travel time between two nodes.
 In this simplified instance, TSPD shows a 36 percent improvement over TSP, which indicates that drones can serve a valuable and beneficial function for last-mile delivery.

 We first state the common assumptions of the TSPD and FSTSP, and then problem-specific assumptions.